 By Alex Baker, CEO CleanCar.io

 I have heard ChargePoint manufacturers say that every person who uses an EV needs 2.3 ChargePoints.
-One at Home, one in the office and some public charging in between…but of course, they would say that they are trying to sell ChargePoints after all!
+One at Home, one in the office and some public charging in between… Of course, they would say that they are trying to sell ChargePoints after all!

-On this basis then I use about 1.2 ChargePoints for my Nissan Leaf as I mostly charge at home with the occasional public charge.
+Personally, on this regular basis, I use about 1.2 ChargePoints for my Nissan Leaf.
+I mostly charge at home with the occasional public charge.

-- Be Conservative: By this I mean don’t push the boundaries too far and look for the easy wins.
-I would recommend switching drivers to EV who at most require the vehicle to be charged at home or office no more than each night (or day if night shifts).
-I would not recommend looking for the drivers who need to charge 2 or three times per day to make an EV work.
-The technology is improving and very soon those drivers will fall into the once a day charging profile.
+By this I mean don’t push the boundaries too far.
+Look for the easy wins.
+Recommending drivers to switch to EV who most require the vehicle to be charged at home or office no more than each night (or day if night shifts).
+I would not recommend this for the drivers who need to charge 2 or three times per day.
+This is to make EV cars work.
+The electric vehicle technology is improving and very soon those drivers will fall into the once a day charging profile.
 So focus on the easy wins and keep an eye on the changing technologies and reassess every few months.

-- Be Robust: Through our analysis, we often help fleets to understand how many ChargePoints they will require for the EV’s they intend to buy or lease.
-If for example, our analysis shows they require a minimum of 24 x 7kw for their 50 Electric vans, we would always recommend they go a little higher and plump for say 27 chargers.
+Through our analysis, we often help fleets to understand how many ChargePoints they will require for their electric fleet.
+Depending on whether they intend to buy or lease.
+For example, our analysis shows they require a minimum of 24 x 7kw for their 50 Electric vans.
+We would always recommend they go a little higher and plump for say 27 chargers.
 The cost impact is minimal to the overall cost benefits and it improves the user experience and caters for the occasional high use periods.

-NOTE: Just because we recommend 27 ChargePoints it does not mean it is always possible.
-The ChargePoint installers will need to check the site first and check it has the grid capacity to operate this number of ChargePoints or outline the works required to bring it up to this capacity and capability.
+Just because we recommend 27 ChargePoints it does not mean it is always possible.
+The ChargePoint installers will need to check the site first.
+They would also check it has the grid capacity to operate this number of ChargePoints or outline the works required to bring it up to this capacity and capability.